loseyco/resume/SOCIAL_MEDIA_POSTS.md

 ### Post 1: Direct & Professional (Recommended for First Post)
 ```
-🎯 After 20+ years of building solutions as an Electronics Engineer, Coder, and Manager, I'm seeking new opportunities - both remote work and freelance projects.
+After 20+ years of building solutions as an Electronics Engineer, Coder, and Manager, I'm seeking new opportunities - both remote work and freelance projects.

-🏁 Recently completed contract work with Honda Racing Corporation as a trackside engineer (including Indy 500 win and 2x Manufacturer Championships).
+Currently serving as a trackside engineer for Honda Racing Corporation in the IndyCar series, with achievements including Indy 500 win and 2x Manufacturer Championships.

-💻 These days I'm coding daily on modern web projects using React, Supabase, Vercel, and AI-powered tools like Cursor.
+I code daily on modern web projects using React, Supabase, Vercel, and AI-powered tools like Cursor to work more efficiently and deliver results faster.

-🔧 From building the Proton Accelerator system for my hometown to managing professional racing teams, I've solved complex problems across multiple industries.
+From building the Proton Accelerator system for my hometown to managing professional racing teams, I've solved complex problems across multiple industries.

-✅ Available for:
+Available for:
 - Remote work opportunities (full-time, part-time, contract)
 - Side projects & freelance work
 - Business websites & web development